Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 If `Path` was set correctly, the command should be found (the Cygwin executables are in `C:\cygwin\bin`).

-IMPORTANT NOTE: We will never need the Cygwin terminal.
+IMPORTANT NOTE: We usually don't need the Cygwin terminal.
 Generally speaking, the PowerShell window is the preferred command line environment when working interactively on a Windows build machine.